School Science Lessons

 It can melt ice down to -25oC, but can cause plant injury.

-5. Urea, melts ice to -9oC, but may harm vegetation with excess nitrogen or may add useful nitrogen fertilizer to plants.
+5. Urea, melts ice to -9oC, but may harm vegetation with excess nitrogen or may add useful nitrogen fertilizer to plants, frequently used by gardeners, but

 6. Calcium magnesium acetate, [CaMg2(CH3COO)6], (CMA), from dolomite limestone and acetic acid, not effective below -6.7oC, only slight affect on plants and concrete, does not form a brine-like salts, prevents snow particles from sticking together on road surface, prevents re-freezing and leave a slush.